 In a good evenings work I set up IPv6 for my home network.

 This article was posted on 2022 M2 25.
-Some things may have changed since then, please mail or tweet at me if you have a correction or question.
+Some things may have changed since then, please mail me at francis @ begyn .be if you have a correction or question.

 Tags: #linux #networking #nixos #router #ipv6